Bergmanser/Taal_Voor_Thuis/README.md

 Installation guide:
 1. Sync a local project with your github account
-2. Pull the “main” project branch to your local project. the “main” will contain the most recent accepted changes to the project.
+2. Pull the “main” project branch to your local project.
+The “main” project branch will contain the most recent accepted changes to the project.

 Notes
 Index.html contains header, merge with local index.html